College of Engineering

 Graduates of these programs will be prepared to develop products and systems ranging from intelligent machines, to techniques for conserving land and water resources and improving their quality, to the creation of healthy foods or new bio-based materials.
 The highly interdisciplinary focus enables students to apply basic engineering principles to the design of new and renewable products or processes.

-Employment opportunities for Agricultural Engineering graduates include product engineering, design and test engineering for machinery and manufacturing industries, engineering for consulting firms and government agencies responsible for environmental conservation and quality, facilities design, safety engineering, engineering management, private consulting, teaching in colleges and universities, and research in industry and government.
+Employment opportunities for Agricultural Engineering graduates include product engineering, design and test engineering for machinery and manufacturing industries, engineering for consulting firms and government agencies responsible for environmental conservation and quality, facilities design, developing equipment and processes for drying, handling, and storage of cereals and oilseeds, biomass and other agricultural materials, safety engineering, engineering management, private consulting, teaching in colleges and universities, and research in industry and government.

 Biological Engineering graduates are employed in food and/or biologically related industries where their activities include research and development of new foods or biological and pharmaceutical products; development and operation of manufacturing, packaging and distribution systems for pharmaceutical, food and bio-based products; design and installation of production processes; and/or plant engineering; distribution and marketing; quality evaluation and control; sanitation and waste disposal; and by-product utilization.
 There also is a great need for biological and food process engineers as educators, production and processing managers and food industry executives.